tetris245/ULTRAbc/README.md

 * New command: uset fixperm to enable/disable automatic change of your general item permission when using the BC safeword command
 * Added support for the Devious Padlock (provided by DOGS mod) to the lock and unlock commands
-  - Note 1: The lock command will work only if the target has enabled the Devious Padlock in the DOGS menu
+  - Note 1: The lock command will work only if both players (source and target) have enabled the Devious Padlock in the DOGS menu
   - Note 2: As this lock is normally protected from cheats, the unlock command (and other 'escape' commands) will work only with a modified version of the DOGS mod
 * Updated the high fame mode for Club Card Game with all the improvements made in BC since March 2024
 * Improved the diaper command by adding extra conditions for the custom settings